regina0213/p8105_hw3_hq2163_hanbo/p8105_hw3_hq2163_hanbo.md

 The number of observations in State jumps to above 40 in 2007 and 2010.
 The number of observations all the other states kept under 20 for the rest of the years.

-#### Showing the mean and standard deviation of the proportion of “Excellent” responses across locations in NY State in 2002, 2006, and 2010.
+**Showing the mean and standard deviation of the proportion of “Excellent” responses across locations in NY State in 2002, 2006, and 2010:**

 ``` r
 overall_health %>%